cuadravan/cuadravan/README.md

 ## About Me
 I’m a Computer Engineering student with a strong foundation in both software and hardware, bringing a systems-level perspective to software development.

 I build reliable applications using .NET MAUI and ASP.NET Core, with experience deploying secure, cloud-based solutions on Microsoft Azure.
 My work includes designing Web APIs with Azure SQL Database backends and publishing them to Azure App Service, enabling mobile and cross-platform integration.
+I also have experience developing in other GUI frameworks like PySide6, Java Swing, and WinForms.

-I’m also expanding into front-end web development while strengthening my skills in modern programming practices, cloud services, and database systems.
+I’m expanding into front-end web development while strengthening my skills in modern programming practices, cloud services, and database systems.

 ---